Biden intends to conduct face-to-face interviews with Supreme Court contenders as soon as next week – KION546

 By Jeff Zeleny and Kate Sullivan, CNN

-President Joe Biden is planning to conduct face-to-face interviews with final contenders for the Supreme Court vacancy as soon as next week, aides say.
+President Joe Biden is planning to begin conducting face-to-face interviews with final contenders for the Supreme Court vacancy as soon as next week, aides say, after spending the weekend at Camp David studying a list of at least four candidates.

-The President is making clear to his advisers that he wants to take a measure of the candidates in person, rather than speak with them virtually or by telephone, the aides told CNN.
+The President is making clear to his advisers that he wants to take a measure of the candidates in person, the aides told CNN, rather than speak with them virtually or by telephone.

+The President intends to review biographical and vetting materials from DC Circuit Judge Ketanji Brown Jackson, California Supreme Court Justice Leondra Kruger and South Carolina US District Court Judge J. Michelle Childs, an official tells CNN.

+The name of a fourth leading contender could not be immediately learned, with officials stressing the President reserves the right to adjust the list at any time from a broader roster of contenders.

-Biden intends to review biographical and vetting materials on at least four prospective candidates this weekend at Camp David, aides say, and discuss his findings with his team before the interviews are scheduled.
-The goal is for the private meetings to start late next week, aides say, but the timing could shift depending on the President’s weekend progress.
+The goal is for the private meetings to start late next week, aides say, but the timing could shift depending on the President’s weekend progress, particularly with the intensifying crisis in Ukraine.

 A White House official said a virtual interview remained possible — based on the schedules of the candidates, along with Covid-related concerns — but it is the President’s strong desire to sit down with at least some of the finalists.